arun-babu/freestyle/README.md

 Freestyle is a randomized version of ChaCha cipher to resist brute-force and dictionary attacks.

-Freestyle provides the possibility of generating 2^128 different ciphertexts for a given message even though the key and nonce are the same.
+Freestyle provides the possibility of generating 2^128 different ciphertexts for a given message even though the key and nonce (a.k.a IV) are the same.

 [A paper on Freestyle (arXiv.org)](https://arxiv.org/abs/1802.03201)